jvrana/OPath/docsrc/index.rst

 Its suggested you use `pipenv <https://pipenv.readthedocs.io/en/latest/>`__ to install OPath.

-OPath can be downloaded from |URL|.
+OPath can be downloaded from `PyPI here <https://pypi.python.org/pypi/opath/0.5.1>`__

-**Option 1: pipenv**
+**Option 1 (recommended): pipenv**

 To install, just cd into your project and run.
 Make sure to review how to use `pipenv <https://pipenv.readthedocs.io/en/latest/>`__.

+To install your project to the virtual environment

 .. code:: bash

    pipenv install opath

-To install your project to the virtual environment

 **Option 2: pip**

-If you want to use pip, cd into the OPath directory and run
+To install on your machine using pip/pip3

 .. code:: bash

-   pip install .
+   pip install opath

 Usage
 -----